RyanLandDev/DFJava/README.md

 # DFJava
-Java to DF transpiler, made with ease of use in mind
+Java to DF template API, made with ease of use in mind